WWDC 20

 PHPhotoLibraryChangeObserver

-To prevent the selection alert from appearing after a relaunch, add the key PHPhotoLibraryPreventAutomaticLimitedAccessAlert
+To prevent this automatic popup, add the key PHPhotoLibraryPreventAutomaticLimitedAccessAlert

 to Info.plist